Prakort/leetqode/README.md

 # LeetQode - LeetCode Practice Tracker

-A production-ready Django + React application for tracking LeetCode practice with confidence-based spaced repetition and intelligent problem queues.
+A production-ready Django + React application for tracking LeetCode practice with confidence-based spaced repetition and company-specific problem filtering.

 ## Features

 - **Google OAuth2 Authentication** - Secure login with Google accounts
 - **Confidence Tracking** - Track your confidence level for each problem (0-100%)
 - **Spaced Repetition** - Intelligent scheduling based on your performance
+- **Company Tag Filtering** - Filter problems by company (Amazon, Google, Microsoft, Meta)
 - **Problem Management** - Add problems to your practice queue
 - **Dashboard** - View problems due today and your progress statistics
-- **Filtering & Search** - Find problems by difficulty, tags, and more
+- **Advanced Filtering** - Find problems by difficulty, tags, and company
 - **Responsive Design** - Beautiful UI that works on all devices
+- **Persistent State** - Filters and progress persist across navigation

 ## Tech Stack